 Performance outcomes Acceptable outcomes Clearing to avoid and minimise impacts PO1 Clearing only occurs where the applicant has demonstrated that the development has first avoided, and then minimised the impacts of development.
 No acceptable outcome is prescribed.
-Clearing on land where compliance or enforceme nt notice or offset exists PO2 Clearing in an area that is subject to any of the following: No acceptable outcome is prescribed. a restoration notice, or a compliance notice containing conditions about the restoration of vegetation, or a Land Act notice, or a trespass notice if the trespass related act under the Land Act 1994 for the notice is the clearing of vegetation on the relevant land, or an enforcement notice under the Sustainable Planning Act 2009 issued for a vegetation clearing offence, or an environmental offset must not be inconsistent with the notice, unless a better environmental outcome can be achieved, or inconsistent with the environmental offset or another agreement related to the environmental offset.
-No clearing of vegetation as a result of the mater No clearing of vegetation as a result of the material change of use or reconfiguration of a lot P03 Clearing as a result of the material change of use or reconfiguration of a lot will not occur.
+Clearing on land where compliance notice, enforcement notice, exchange area or offset exists PO2 Clearing in an area that is subject to any of the following: No acceptable outcome is prescribed. a restoration notice, or a compliance notice containing conditions about the restoration of vegetation, or a Land Act notice, or a trespass notice if the trespass related act under the Land Act 1994 for the notice is the clearing of vegetation on the relevant land, or an enforcement notice under the Sustainable Planning Act 2009 issued for a vegetation clearing offence, or an exchange area, or an environmental offset must not be inconsistent with the notice or impact on the exchange area, unless a better environmental outcome can be achieved, or inconsistent with the environmental offset or another agreement related to the environmental offset.
+No clearing of vegetation as a result of the material change of use or reconfiguration of a lot PO3 Clearing as a result of the material change of use or reconfiguration of a lot will not occur.
 No acceptable outcome is prescribed.
 Clearing that could already be done under an exemption PO4 All clearing is limited to clearing that could be done under an exemption for the purpose of the development (as prescribed under Schedule 24, Parts 1 and 2 of the Sustainable Planning Regulation 2009) prior to the material change of use application being approved.
 No acceptable outcome is prescribed.